 Attending worship for the first time at a new place can sometimes be confusing—we get it.
 Each week we welcome a variety of first-time visitors and guests.
 At WPLC, regular worshipers are quick to greet visitors and help them out with any questions, but it can still be helpful to know a little bit about the worship experience first.

-When you enter the nave/sanctuary, we hope you’ll immediately feel at home in the traditional setting.
+When you enter the worship space, we hope you’ll immediately feel at home in the traditional setting.
 Pew seating encourages people to sit near one another and build community.
 We sing, read the Scriptures, immerse ourselves in the sacraments of Communion and baptism, and gather together as God’s faithful community.
 We are a liturgical church that allows the cycles of our lives and the church year to connect as a defining experience.

 Part of welcoming all people is making worship participatory.
 We value an inter-generational approach to gathering together, and we’re known for making Sunday family-friendly with the sounds of all ages filling our space.
 Click here to learn more about Sunday Funday for Children.
 Children have a designated play space in the sanctuary, all are invited (but not required) to sing and partake in Communion, and many help out during the service as a way of serving God and others.
 Our user-friendly and ecologically-mindful worship bulletin will guide you through the entire experience.

 The worship experience at WPLC is often multi-sensory.
 We smell the incense on holy days, we hear the sounds of musical instruments, we see the divine around us through profound bows to one another, we taste the body and blood of Christ, and we feel the hands of our community members as we pass the peace.
 If you’re up for it, often there are hugs at the door on your way out!